-Today I’d love to introduce you to Jessica Cohen of Look who Found the Marbles, who lives life to the fullest by sharing great human interest stories, and her story how her blog name Look who Found the Marbles is a great one to start.
+Today I’d love to introduce you to Jessica Cohen of Look who Found the Marbles, who lives life to the fullest by sharing great human interest stories.
 Jessica inspires with her positive attitude and shares in the interview why she doesn’t just want to share her story, but others’ stories as well.

 Interview with Jessica Cohen of Look Who Found the Marbles